Originate/exosphere/tutorial/part_2/part_2a/01_exo_tool.md

   </tr>
 </table>

-The generator creates a folders `~/todo-app` for us.
+The generator creates a folder `~/todo-app` for us.
 We will look at it in a minute.
 First, the takeaway of this chapter: